Cron / scheduled jobs

 restarts mid-minute, that minute's jobs are skipped.

-you run more than one process, either:
+job.
+For more than one process, either:

 - Run the scheduler on exactly one replica (typical for "primary